pubnub/ruby/README.md

 ```

 #### WhereNow
-See where is clien with specific uuid
+See where is client with specific uuid

 ```ruby
 p.where_now(